Home

 Minnesota Department of Human Services

-Provides or administers a variety of services to help people meet their basic needs and live as independently as possible
+Provides or administers a variety of services to help people meet their basic needs and live as independently as possible.
+The state department of human services offers programs for food and nutrition, housing, income support, health care, child care assistance, and mental health.

 © 2025 Greater Twin Cities United Way 211.
 All rights reserved.